PFGimenez/PFGimenez.github.io/_teaching/cs-sysprog.md

 location: "Rennes, France"
 ---

-This course aims to train the students in system programming on Linux and Windows:
+- Programming in C and Rust
 - System programming on Unix (pipe, sockets, threads, processes, mutex)
 - System programming on Windows with Win32 API (winsock, threads, processus, mutex)
-- System programming in C and Rust
-- Evaluation on a project (free subject, for example: simplified RAID 5 controller, Linux shell, VPN client...)
+- Evaluation on a project.
+The students chose their subjects.
+For example:
+  - simplified RAID 5 controller
+  - Linux shell
+  - VPN client